</ img>

 Monitors for game consoles

-One of the most interesting and, it seems to me, verypromising areas - a line of monitors Philips Momentum, which is designed for console gamers.
-The range of gaming monitors for PCs is huge, but there is no particular choice for consoles: TVs are usually used.
-They mainly use 60-Hz matrices, and input lag is usually very noticeable.
-Philips Momentum (despite its resemblance to TV) does not use the traditional “television” electronic cable, which is one of the reasons for the delays.
-According to the company, thanks to a number of improvements, the input lag of Momentum monitors is lower than that of the top TVs in this indicator.
-Plus, the rejection of the “superfluous” will make the cost lower than the TVs commensurate with the characteristics.
+One of the most interesting and, it seems to me, verypromising areas - the Philips Momentum line of monitors, which is designed for console gamers.
+The range of gaming monitors for PCs is huge, but for consoles there is not much choice: TVs are usually used.
+They predominantly use 60Hz matrices, and the input lag is usually quite noticeable.
+Philips Momentum (despite its external similarity to TV) does not use traditional &#8220;television&#8221; electronic wiring, which is one of the reasons for the delays.
+According to the company, thanks to a number of improvements, the input lag of Momentum monitors is lower than that of top-end TVs.
+Plus giving up &#8220;extra&#8221; will make the cost lower than TVs comparable in characteristics.

 </ img>